aerospike/aerospike-client-python/BUILD.md

 python3 -m build
 ```

+### Local version identifier

+If you are building on a non-tagged commit, or there are uncommitted changes to the repository, a local version
+identifier will be added to the version.
+The formatting of the local version identifier can be found [here](https://github.com/jwodder/versioningit/tree/v3.1.0?tab=readme-ov-file#example-configurations) under the versioneer
+section.

+The local version identifier will appear in:
+- The package version in the wheel name
+- `python3 -m pip show aerospike` if you installed the wheel

+The local version identifier will NOT show up in `aerospike.__version__`.

 ### Unoptimized builds (only Linux and macOS)

 By default, the Python client and the C client submodule are built with optimizations, which can make debugging